When it comes to intuitive eating, it’s important to start trying to understanding why you eat when you eat.

 And lastly, a question that is asked all too often: How do you start eating intuitively?
 I’m touching on this question with three steps, to get you learning more about IE and how you can implement it in your life.

 2. Try a food/mood journal.
 Some people count calories or write tedious logs of everything they ate and drank throughout the day.
 While this works for some, it certainly doesn’t work for all.
 That said, I am a fan of food journaling – there is so much to be said for accountability, but the kind of journaling I favor is a food/mood journal.
 The basic premise is you write down what you ate and what kind of mood you were in before and after you ate it.
 You can also have a section for how hungry you were before and after too!
-Here is a food/mood template that I really like.
-You don’t have to fill out how much, and “place” just means whether you ate at home or out.
-Give this a try to start learning about your body and hungry again!
+See the box below to get the food/mood worksheet I made just for you!

 For topic requests on intuitive eating, please email email@example.com.
 Thanks!